-Backup and DR are mature concepts, so it’s surprising that there’s confusion between the two.
-Perhaps it’s because backup and DR solutions are often marketed as complete, one-size-fits-all solutions, blurring the lines between one another.
-Whatever the reason, the reality is these are two distinct and different functions and so must be treated as such.
-Otherwise, your recovery strategy could be ineffective.
+Back-up and DR are mature concepts, so it’s surprising that there’s confusion between the two.
+Perhaps it’s because back-up and DR solutions are often marketed as complete, one-size-fits-all solutions, blurring the lines between one another.
+Whatever the reason, the reality is these are two very distinct and different functions and so must be treated as such.

 1. Backup is Enough

-Because these two functions restore at very different levels, backup alone isn’t enough to bring company operations back online in the event of a ransomware attack, for example.
-Both DR and backup need to be considered and implemented to ensure your organisation keeps moving forward.
+Because these two functions restore at very different levels, back-up alone isn’t enough to bring company operations back online, for example in the event of a ransomware attack.
+Both DR and back-up need to be considered and implemented to ensure your organisation keeps moving forward.

 2. Technology Will Save the Day

 Effective DR provisioning is focused on minimising business risk.
 Any technical solution needs to be assessed and configured according to your priorities.
-This means assessing and prioritising operations first, allowing you to know how fast you need your systems to be back up and running.
-Remember that not all applications have the same impact on your business if they go down – some must be recoverable within a minute while you could lose a day’s worth of data from your Active Directory, for example, with far less operational impact.
+This means prioritising operations first, allowing you to establish how fast you need your systems to be back up and running.
+Remember that not all applications have the same impact on your business if they go down – some must be recoverable within a minute; others could lose a day’s worth of data from your Active Directory, with far less operational impact.

 3. Everything Just Works

-The beauty of backup and disaster recovery technology is that once configured, it should just work.
+The beauty of back-up and disaster recovery technology is that once configured, it should just work.
 Indeed, these technologies are designed to be reliable and resilient so your data is always available when you need it.
-But recovery procedures need to be tested – regularly – to ensure everything is ready to go in an emergency.
+However, recovery procedures need to be tested – regularly – to ensure everything is ready to go in an emergency.

-Regular DR testing will confirm that your data is available and recoverable.
-It will also identify where your DR plan needs to be adjusted to align with the changing priorities of your business.
+Regular DR testing will not only confirm that your data is available and recoverable, it will also identify where your DR plan needs to be adjusted to align with the changing priorities of your business.
 Because the worst time to discover there’s a problem with your disaster recovery provisions is when you are using them for real.